-clusterNet Identify metabolic modules within the biological networks using a consensus clustering approach tau The % agreement among the clustering algorithms for a node to be included in a sub network.
+clusterNet Identify metabolic modules within the biological networks using a con- sensus clustering approach object A DNEA object. tau The % agreement among the clustering algorithms for a node to be included in a sub network. max_iterations The maximum number of replicates of consensus clustering to be performed if consensus is not reached. verbose TRUE/FALSE whether a progress bar should be displayed in the console.